New Mexico Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The only thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.

 New for the 2026 tax year — New Mexico now scales the disabled-veteran property tax break to your VA rating.
 Voters approved a constitutional change in November 2024, and the Legislature passed a follow-up law (signed March 2025) to carry it out.
 Starting with the 2026 tax year, the exemption on your primary residence equals your VA service-connected disability percentage — a 70% rating cuts your property tax on that home by 70%, and a 100% rating means a full (100%) exemption.
 This replaces the old all-or-nothing rule, under which only a 100% permanent-and-total veteran got a full exemption and everyone else got only the small flat veteran exemption.
 The same law also raised the separate flat veteran exemption from $4,000 to $10,000 of taxable value (effective 2025, adjusted for inflation after).
-Because 2026 is the first year, application forms and county procedures are still settling — do not assume, call the New Mexico Department of Veterans' Services and your county assessor now.Sources the 2025 law · State Veterans' Services
+A second follow-up law signed February 2026 (House Bill 285) added cleanup rules on continuous occupancy, homes owned by more than one disabled veteran, and moving mid-year — see below.
+Application forms and county procedures are still settling — do not assume, call the New Mexico Department of Veterans' Services and your county assessor now.Sources the 2025 law · the 2026 follow-up law (HB285) · State Veterans' Services

 In this section